djordison/My_Learning_Tracker/README.md

 **Do machine learning like the great engineer you are, not the great machine learning expert you aren't**
 - Always start with metrics (design and implement)
 - Simple heuristics >> Machine Learning >> Complex heuristics
+- Start with simple models and get the infrastructure right

 ### 2021/11/06